Are you looking for a place to escape the busy streets of Queenstown? Craving a quiet retreat?

 If you visit Moke Lake on one of these days and want to ensure you get the perfect photos, we suggest using your widest lens and finding a spot at the lake’s edge that gives you a good angle of the lake.

-If you have a polarizing lens, toy around with having that on and off.
-Sometimes reflection photos can look really nice with part of the water polarized, especially if there are some cool rocks on the lake floor.
-Here’s a guide to how to get the most out of your polarizing filter, if you’re unsure.
+If you have a polarising lens, toy around with having that on and off.
+Sometimes reflection photos can look really nice with part of the water polarised, especially if there are some cool rocks on the lake floor.
+Here’s a guide to how to get the most out of your polarising filter, if you’re unsure.

 View of Moke Lake from the central Peninsula